soumelis-lab/ICELLNET/Vignette.md

-### Pvalue computation to compare communication scores
+### Compute pvalue to compare communication scores

 Two types of pvalue can be computed (`icellnet.score.pvalue()` function), to compare either the communication scores obtained from the same central cell to different partner cells (between="cells"), or to compare the communication scores obtained from two different central cells corresponding to different biological conditions with the same partner cell (between="conditions").If between="cells", the communication score is computed considering the average expression of ligands for the central cell, and each replicates separately for the receptor expression of the partner cells.
 In this way, for one partner cell, we obtain a distribution of n communication scores, n beeing the number of partner cells replicates for this particular cell type.
 If between="conditions", then, the communication score is computed considering each replicates of the central cell separately, and the average gene expression for the partner cells.
 We obtain a distribution of n communication scores, n beeing the number of central cell replicates in one biological condition.
 Then, a Wilcoxon statistical test is performed to compare the communication scores distributions.
 The pvalues are ajusted with `stats::p.adjust()`, with "BH" method as a default.